 (M) All policies required by this chapter shall be provided to any person affected by the policy.
 Any policy required by this chapter shall be provided to any person upon request.

-(N) If ODJFS determines an agency's adoption policy, policy revisions or recruitment plan are noncompliant with this rule, the agency shall accept technical assistance from ODJFS until such time that the policy or recruitment plan is in compliance.
+(N) If ODJFS determines an agency's adoption policy, policy revisions or recruitment plan are noncompliant , the agency shall accept technical assistance from ODJFS until such time that the policy or recruitment plan is in compliance.

 Promulgated Under: 119.03